0x9ONU/Obsidian-Notes/Foundations of Design 2/Week 3/FOD 2 Week 3 - Day 1.md

 ## Turbine Example

-Senario: You are overseeing the seledction and installation of a large wind turbine for the City of Findlay.
+**Senario**: You are overseeing the seledction and installation of a large wind turbine for the City of Findlay.

+# Budgetting Time